modanesh/YRC-Bench/README.md

 ```

 ### Analyzing the Results
 All the scripts required to analyze the results are located in the `analyzing` directory.
 The scripts are designed to analyze the results of the experiments and generate the plots and tables presented in the paper.
-To do so, once the experiments are done, run the following command first to extract the raw results from the `experiments` directory:
+To do so, once the experiments are done, edit the `constants.py` file according to the environments and algorithms used in the experiments.
+Then, run the following command first to extract the raw results from the `experiments` directory:
 ```bash
 python parse.py
 ```